 Significance

-In science, one criterion for evaluating the significance of a study is whether a general law could be derived.
-The(Spake et al. 2022) skepticism about the maturity of ecology as science seems to have spread since around 1990 at the latest.
-Rosenzweig (1991) published in June highlighted this sentiment, stating, “Yet some ecologists have formed a party of gloom, dwelling on our false starts and despairing that ecology will never achieve general principles”.
+When evaluating the scientific significance of a study one criterion would be that the conclusion derived from the study has enough “generality”.
+In fact, Spake et .al.
+2022 pointed out that around 40% of the top ecology journals demand that submissions are relevant for other species, ecosystems, biomes, or time periods.
+Historically, people pessimistically consider that most ecological studies are not significant enough, because there are too many specificities and contingencies.
+For example, Rosenzweig (1991) published in June highlighted this sentiment, stating, “Yet some ecologists have formed a party of gloom, dwelling on our false starts and despairing that ecology will never achieve general principles”.
 In September of the same year, Lawton referred to a criticism from a physicist, suggesting that ecologists never appear actually to solve crucial problems (Lawton 1991).
 Such views would be partly derived from critics of biology from philosophers of science (e.g., Beatty 1995).
-However, there should be no doubt that recent pessimistic views on generality in ecology, especially in community ecology, are largely influenced by Lawton’s famous opinion paper, “Are There General Laws in Ecology?”
+However, recent pessimistic views on generality in ecology, especially in process-oriented research, would be largely influenced by Lawton’s famous opinion paper, “Are There General Laws in Ecology?”
 (Lawton 1999).
 This paper sparked a heated discussion about the significance of ecology as science, and about the existence of general laws in ecology (Berryman 2003; Colyvan and Ginzburg 2003; Murray 2000; O’Hara 2005; Simberloff 2004; Turchin 2002).
 Today, most textbooks on community ecology cite this influential paper (Leibold and Chase 2017; Mittelbach and Mcgill 2019; Vellend 2016).

 Lawton (1999) argued that community ecology is “the worst of all worlds”, because ecological processes that structure local communities are too complicated and contingent, and thus cannot bring laws that work every system, like those of physics.
 In contrast, he suggested macroecology is superior because it can discover “general patterns” without being bothered by trivial events at the local scale (Lawton 1999).
-However, Lawton (1999) also clearly stated that these discovered patterns in macroecology are not be general laws as he considered laws to be a kind of principle that creates patterns we observe.
+However, Lawton (1999) also clearly stated that these discovered patterns in macroecology are not general laws, as he considered laws to be a kind of principle that creates patterns we observe.
 As a result, the tone that emphasizes the superiority of macroecology gradually stalls as it moves from confident, and just concludes that contingencies in macroscales are manageable compared to intermediate scales (i.e., scales of traditional community ecology), even if it was not a panacea to find universal laws.

 The shortcomings of Lawton's claims have been pointed out in many subsequent papers.
-Firstly, there is criticism regarding a biased understanding of scientific laws presented in Lowton’s paper.
-It is argued that a causal understanding of laws is not essential, and situational dependence exists in physical laws as well (Colyvan and Ginzburg 2003; Pickett et al. 2007).
+Firstly, there is criticism regarding a biased understanding of scientific laws presented in Lowton’s paper; a causal understanding of laws is not essential in science, and situational dependence exists in physical laws as well (Colyvan and Ginzburg 2003; Pickett et al. 2007).
 Additionally, the assertion that predictability is a requirement is challenged from a distant perspective on the purpose of science (Pickett et al. 2007).
-Furthermore, an alternative counterargument suggests that the presence or absence of a universal law is irrelevant to the significance of its existence in science (O’Hara 2005; Simberloff 2004); it is sufficient for individual events and theories to function cumulatively rather than having a single unified law.
-These cast doubt on the supremacy of physics within science, and most reached a reasonable conclusion that ecology, including community ecology, is sufficient to be considered a science.
-In this context, it becomes challenging to argue that pattern-oriented research is more important than process-oriented research.
+Furthermore, an alternative counterargument suggests that the presence or absence of a universal law is irrelevant to the significance of its existence in science (O’Hara 2005; Simberloff 2004).
+That is, it is sufficient for individual events and theories to function cumulatively rather than having a single unified law.
+These cast doubt on the supremacy of physics within science, and most reached a reasonable conclusion that ecology, including community ecology, is sufficiently significant as a science.